 Dress for the Season

 While you may not choose to stick with a winter theme, be sure to keep the season in mind.
-Deep, dark colors are beautiful over winter months.
+Deep, dark colors are beautiful over the winter months.
 If your dress is made of a light fabric, carry a shawl or fur wrap to keep you warm; especially if you plan to venture outdoors.
-That added shawl or hand warmers will be easy to shed while toasting or dancing and is easy to pick up for outdoor photos or congregating.
+That added shawl or set of hand warmers will be easy to shed while toasting or dancing and is easy to pick up for outdoor photos or congregating.